Xi'An China

 Being near the central part of China, Xi’an is a crossroads for many of the great Chinese cuisines.
 Restaurants offer Cantonese and spicy Sichuan cuisines.

-*The taste of local street selling is cheap and delicious.
+The taste of local street food is both affordable and delicious.

 *Stroll on the ancient City Wall.